Department of Nursing

 This course addresses collecting, classifying, analyzing, utilizing and making inferences about statistical data applications regarding healthcare phenomenon.

-This course will foster the application of advanced nursing leadership, evaluation of health promotion and maintenance activities for safe and quality patient care, and the assessment of epidemiological factors that influence health for individuals, families, and populations.
+This course will foster the application of advanced nursing leadership, evaluation of evidence-based health promotion and maintenance activities for safe, quality, compassionate patient care, and the assessment of social determinants of health factors that influence equitable health for individuals, families, and populations.

 The theory-research-practice relationship is examined as key to professional advanced nursing.
 Theory development in nursing is explored using selected criteria.
 Process and practice of nursing theory evaluation is considered.